apollographql/apollo-server/docs/source/schema/schema.md

 ### Object types

 Most of the types you define in a GraphQL schema are object types.
-An object type contains a collection of fields, each of which can be either a scalar type or _another_ object type.
-FIXME again, fields can also be interfaces or unions.
-(Also enums.)
+An object type contains a collection of [fields](#field-definitions), each of which has its _own_ type.

 Two object types _can_ include each other as fields, as is the case in our example schema from earlier: